-If you pay a monthly fee to a television service (like a cable, satellite or telephone company), that service must get permission from your local stations to use their signal.
+If you pay a monthly fee to a television service (like a cable, satellite or telephone company), that company must get permission from your local stations to use their signals.

 Before 1992, pay-TV companies used stations' signals without asking.
 Congress determined that was not fair.
 So they provided stations with the right to grant permission for pay-TV companies to use their signals in 1992.

 Pay-TV companies make billions of dollars in profits each year, and sell numerous subscriptions because folks just want to see their basic television channels, like FOX, CBS, NBC, ABC and Univision to name a few.

 As part of the process in getting permission from local stations, many pay-TV companies also have to compensate local stations for using their signal just like they compensate cable channels like Discovery, Food Network and The History Channel.